08jne01/DynTrt/README.md

 The virtual function table (vtable) maps the function call type `Shape::Draw`, `Shape::Move` to the function pointers `Shape::Invoke<Shape::Draw>` etc. When a type is passed into the constructor of a trait data pointer is saved and the vtable pointer is retrieved based on the type info (there is one vtable for each instantiated type in a trait).

 Note the vtables are only ever created at compile time so if you don't have any instances of your traits you will not have any vtables.

+I have checked the compiled assembly with MSVC there is only one call (one level of indirection).
+The function pointer is loaded and it calls directly to the function you defined.
+This means theoretically it should be the same as a virtual function call, that being said compilers are smart and can de-virtualise some function calls whereas it will not do this for this implementation.
+Benchmark todo.